 According to the U.S. Census Bureau, the average age to get married is 27.8 for women and 29.8 for men, and the weddings do certainly seem to happen around that age bracket.
 But is it because it’s the best age to get married?
 Or perhaps, it has a lot more to do with growing up with the “before I’m 30” mind-set—thinking you'll have the perfect job, house, and marriage by that age.
 So, when we're about to turn the big 3-0, we panic.
 And when we see other people our age getting married, we panic even more.
 Thus, the wedding rush begins, but should there be a rush to marry at all?

 Financially, Later Is Better

 And that doesn’t just apply to college grads.
 “Female high-school graduates who attended some college also enjoy higher wages if they wait to marry, though the gap is not as wide: Those who marry after 30 earn $22,286 a year by their mid-30s, while those who marry before 20 earn $18,234, a 22 percent difference.”
 So if your finances are your priority, there’s an argument toward putting marriage off.
-But money isn’t everything—and it’s not a one-size-fits all solution.
+But money isn’t everything—and it’s certainly not a one-size-fits-all solution.

 But Life Events Should Be Taken Into Consideration

 Different people have different priorities, and that’s totally OK.
 Maybe marriage and kids are the priority.
 If that’s the case, you might want to consider that couples who are married when their first child is born are two-thirds less likely to break up in the first five years than couples who aren't.
 Perhaps you want to establish a certain level of financial security, so with the rising cost of living and student loan debt, it would probably make more sense to put it off for longer.

 Your priorities are yours alone.
 Make sure you’re thinking about your life and priorities in a holistic way before you start putting pressure on yourself to tie the knot.

 And Ultimately, Shouldn’t It Be About the Person?